 ArcGIS GeoEvent Server has logging capabilities that allow you to monitor the server site.
-This includes configuring the message logging, filtering and searching of the logs, debugging certain components.
+This includes configuring the message logging, filtering and searching the logs, and debugging certain components.
 Access the GeoEvent Server logs from the Logs tab in ArcGIS GeoEvent Manager.

-Filtering and searching logs
+Filter and search logs

 Debug log messages

-Configuring message logging
+Configure message logging

 GeoEvent Server uses the Log4J Logger API for logging messages.
 Pax Logging supports Log4J with integration for the OSGi framework (GeoEvent Server uses this framework for developing and deploying its Java bundles).
-The org.ops4j.pax.loggingproject on GitHub implements the OSGi Logging framework.
+The org.ops4j.pax.logging project on GitHub implements the OSGi Logging framework.

-The maximum size of the karaf.log file at <ArcGIS Server installation directory>\GeoEvent\data\log, the number of rollover files kept, and the format of the logged messages, are all configured within the org.ops4j.pax.logging.cfg file.
+The maximum size of the karaf.log file at <ArcGIS Server installation directory>\GeoEvent\data\log, the number of rollover files kept, and the format of the logged messages are all configured within the org.ops4j.pax.logging.cfg file.

 For example, you can edit the log4j.appender.out.maxFileSize configuration file to update the default (1MB) max file size to allow for larger log files or change the log4j.appender.out.maxBackupIndex file to specify that more message log files be kept when the main log file's maximum size is reached and is rolled to an archive file.
 These settings can be important if you have high-volume or high-velocity real-time event data that is creating a large amount of log messages.